 Doug Warlick has practiced law in Illinois since 1981.
 He is active in the Kane County and DuPage County Bar Associations, maintaining a high degree of professionalism and immersion in the law.
 Equally capable in mediation, negotiation, Collaborative Law, or litigation,he attempts to resolve divorce matters through mutual resolution when possible.
 When court hearings or full-fledged divorce trials are unavoidable, he is a formidable and seasoned litigator who aggressively defends and protects his client’s interests.

 Mr. Warlick has experience in business law, real estate law, and civil litigation, which all come into play as he negotiates property divisions.
 He offers the ability to develop creative approaches to settle or litigate marital and non-marital property issues.
 The aim is to strategically get his clients to a fair resolution as efficiently as possible.

 When the spouses have highly unequal incomes, education levels, or earning potentials, the court may grant spousal maintenance (alimony) to one of the divorcing spouses.
 The amount and duration of spousal support depends on many factors, including the length of the marriage, the ages and health of the parties, and custody arrangements.
-The Law Offices of Douglas B. Warlick makes certain that the client understands the process because alimony awards frequently cannot be later modified by the court.
+The Law Offices of Douglas B. Warlick & Associates makes certain that the client understands the process because alimony awards frequently cannot be later modified by the court.